Fuse (hydraulic): Types

 There are two types of hydraulic fuses.
 The first one acts like a pressure relief valve, venting in case of a pressure surge.
-The second is more or less like a check valve.
+The second is like a check valve.
 The only difference is a check valve is in place to prevent upstream fluid from coming back and venting out.
 A fuse is in place before the venting area and stops fluid from venting forward of it.

 Hydraulic fuses are not a perfect solution to fluid loss.
-They will probably be ineffective against slow, seeping loss of hydraulic fluid, and they may be unable to prevent fluid loss in the event of a catastrophic system failure involving multiple breaches to hydraulic lines.
-Also, when a fuse activates it is likely that the system will no longer function as designed, as hydraulically-actuated devices may be present in the section isolated by the fuse.
+They are ineffective against slow, seeping loss of hydraulic fluid, and they may be unable to prevent fluid loss in the event of a catastrophic system failure involving multiple breaches to hydraulic lines.
+Also, when a fuse activates it is likely that the system will no longer function as designed, as hydraulically actuated devices may be present in the section isolated by the fuse.

 Depending on the system, hydraulic fuses may reset automatically after a delay, or may require manual re-opening.
 Forklift main hoist cylinders are usually equipped with a fuse built into the hose adapter at the base of the cylinder that resets immediately upon stopping the flow.